Friday, 7 October 2016

 02nd October 2016

 This is one of the cemeteries maintained by the Madras Cemetery Board.
-From the 1864 report of Madras Presidency Administration’s, the land at Adyar estuary was bought for Rs 1202, by the British.
-The Cemetery is divided in to two parts, one for the Catholics and the other for the Christians of other denominations as per Vincent D Sousa.
-In Catholic part there are lot of spaces between tombs.
+From the 1864 report of the Madras Presidency Administration, the land at Adyar estuary was bought for Rs 1202, by the British.
+The Cemetery is divided into two parts, one for the Catholics and the other for the Christians of other denominations as per Vincent D Sousa.
+In the Catholic part, there are a lot of spaces between tombs.
 One of the oldest is 1856 or 1846, still older may be there.
-It was told that due to space limitation tombs are excavated and bones are buried in another place, to give way for the new one.
-Some of the converted Christian's names are Paul Gopalakrishnan and Visalakshi.etc, are noticed.
-It was very sad to a tomb of Portuguese period for the children to the age 1 and 2 years.
+It was said that due to space limitations tombs are excavated and bones are buried in another place, to give way for the new ones.
+Some of the converted Christian's names are Paul Gopalakrishnan and Visalakshi. etc, are noticed.
+It was very sad to a tomb of the Portuguese period for children aged 1 and 2 years.

 1 and 2 Years old children’s tomb